A single shooting method with approximate Fr\'{e}chet derivative for computing geodesics on the Stiefel manifold: Numerical experiments and comparisons with other methods

 Here, we do not perform a direct comparison with the methods of~ {\cite{Nguyen:2022}}, in particular, the results in~ {\cite[Table~2]{Nguyen:2022}.
 However, we can point out that the results in~ {\cite[Table~2]{Nguyen:2022}} are obtained on a machine that computes the matrix exponential \texttt{expm} of a unit norm skew-symmetric matrix in $\R^{1000 \times 1000}$ is computed in 0.6 seconds.
 In contrast, on our machine, as mentioned at the beginning of this section, this same reference quantity is 0.45 seconds.
 This suggests that if it were to be run on the same machine, the methods of~ {\cite{Nguyen:2022}} would be slightly faster but still slower than our SSAF method and also than~ {\cite[Alg.~1]{Zimmermann:2017}}.

 However, when $p$ is doubled from 500 to 1000, the methods of~ {\cite[Table~2]{Nguyen:2022}} seem to scale better than all the other algorithms considered here.
+We emphasize that the test case corresponding to the last row in Table~\ref{tab:n2} has dimensions $n=1500$ and $p=1000$, i.e., this is not a case in which $ p \leq n/2 $.
+Therefore, the standard implementations of {\cite[Alg.~1]{Bryner:2017}} and~ {\cite[Alg.~1]{Zimmermann:2017}} are not designed to be efficient in this case.
 From the numerical results reported in~ {\cite[Table~2]{Nguyen:2022}}, it seems that when $p$ is doubled from 500 to 1000, computation time is multiplied by a factor of approximately 3.4 for the gradient descent method, and 3.6 for the L-BFGS method.
 In contrast, the same factors computed from Table~\ref{tab:n2} for~ {\cite[Alg.~1]{Bryner:2017}}, {\cite[Alg.~1]{Zimmermann:2017}}, and our SSAF method are 6.4, 6.2, and 4.7, respectively.
 This suggests that Nguyen's methods might be more effective for problems with larger values of $p$.
 Yet our SSAF remains the most competitive among the other algorithms considered here because it shows to have a factor of 4.7, in contrast to 6.4 for~ {\cite[Alg.~1]{Bryner:2017}} and 6.2 for~ {\cite[Alg.~1]{Zimmermann:2017}}.

 Table~\ref{tab:n3} considers the same three test cases as in~ {\cite[Table~1]{Zimmermann:2022}}, with stopping tolerance $ \tau = 10^{-10} $.
 Although the average number of iterations for our SSAF method is much higher than that of the other algorithms, our method remains competitive in terms of computation time.